Krglok/Realms/README.md

 Realms
 ======

 Bukkit Plugin for managing Realms and settlements.
-DO no protections .
+Do NO protections .
 Based on the ideas of Dominion from Pico52 i created this plugin.
 I want to resolve some design issues in the dominion design
 - no automatic building verification